71/babel-plugin-transform-raw-jsx/README.md

 Now, all calls to `todos.push`, `todos.splice`, `todos.sort`, etc will be intercepted, and the DOM will be modified directly instead of having to redraw everything.

+### Runtime extras: Async components

+Four different ways are provided to deal with async components:
+1. A function that wraps a `Promise<Component>` into a simple `Component`.
+2. A function that wraps a `(props) => Promise<Element>` into a simple `Component`.
+3. A component that renders an asynchronous component.
+4. A component that renders a synchronous component, after having resolved its properties asynchronously.

+If you have an editor with TypeScript support nearby, you can play with [the `async` example](./examples/async/index.tsx) and see that the type checker will always make sure all the needed properties are passed, even with wrappers like async components.

 ## Roadmap